This is a PMI (Product Manufacturing Information).

 reply.
 It is to show those of us that

-are engineering professionals working daily with 3D models creating our associated
+are engineering professionals working daily with 3D models creating our

 that these companies are putting in charge of the processes what they